 What is Cryptosystems?

-In the above diagram, you can see the sender want to send a message to a receiver secretly, without revealing to any third party. to accomplish that cryptosystem comes into the picture.
+The sender wants to secretly send a message to a receiver without revealing it to any third party in the diagram above.
+To accomplish that, the cryptosystem comes into the picture.
 At the sender system, the cryptosystem takes the sender Message i.
-Plain text and using secret key (encryption key) it performs some encryption algorithm and forms a ciphertext and then sends it to the receiver.
-After receiving ciphertext at receiver side cryptosystem perform decryption algorithms using secret key (decryption key) and convert cipher text into plain text.
-The goal of the cryptosystem is to send private data from sender to receiver without interpretation of any third party.
+Plain text using a secret key (encryption key) performs some encryption algorithm, forms a ciphertext, and then sends it to the receiver.
+After receiving ciphertext at the receiver side cryptosystem performs decryption algorithms using a secret key (decryption key) and converts cipher text into plain text.
+The cryptosystem’s goal is to send private data from sender to receiver without the interpretation of any third party.

 Components of Cryptosystem

-The ciphertext is a message or data which is not in a readable format, it is accomplished by performing the encryption algorithm on plain text using an encryption key.
+The ciphertext is a message or data that is not readable; it is accomplished by performing the encryption algorithm on plain text using an encryption key.

-It is a process of converting plain text into Ciphertext using an encryption key.
-It takes two inputs i.e plain text and encryption key to produce ciphertext.
+It converts plain text into ciphertext using an encryption key.
+It takes two inputs, i.e,. plain text and encryption key, to produce ciphertext.

-It is an opposite process of an encryption algorithm, it converts cipher text into plain text using decryption key.
-It takes two inputs i.e ciphertext and decryption key to producing plain text.
+It is an opposite process of an encryption algorithm; it converts cipher text into plain text using the decryption key.
+It takes two inputs, i.e,. ciphertext and decryption key to produce plain text.

-It is a key which sender used to convert plain text into cipher text.
+It is key that the sender uses to convert plain text into ciphertext.

-It is a Key which the receiver uses to convert ciphertext into plain text.
+It is a key that the receiver uses to convert ciphertext into plain text.

 Types of Cryptosystems